evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 ...
 ```

-The value of ```time``` is increased at each rendering frame using a simple implemantion that takes different computer times.
+The value of **time** is increased at each rendering frame using a simple implemantion that takes different computer times.

-# Revealing the noise function
+# Tada!

 If you reviewed the code you might have notice that the three.js / WebGL features had dimensions but were not add to any HTML element.
 That was part of the purpose of the author when making this project - the aparent changes of the texture of the Three.js plane should stay invisible to the observer.